yangwhale/gpu-recipes/inference/a4high/llama3-1-70b/trtllm-serving-gke/README.md

     gcloud beta builds log $BUILD_ID --region=$REGION
     ```

-## Single A4 High Node Serving of DeepSeek R1 671B with TensorRT-LLM
+## Single A4 High Node Serving of Llama 3.1 70B with TensorRT-LLM

-This recipe serves the DeepSeek R1 671B model using TensorRT-LLM on a single A4 High node, optimized for high-performance inference with FP8 precision.
+This recipe serves the Llama 3.1 70B model using TensorRT-LLM on a single A4 High node, optimized for high-performance inference with FP8 precision.

 To start the serving, the recipe launches a TensorRT-LLM server that performs the following steps:
-1. Downloads the full DeepSeek R1 671B model checkpoints from [Hugging Face](https://huggingface.co/deepseek-ai/DeepSeek-R1)
+1. Downloads the full Llama 3.1 70B model checkpoints from [Hugging Face](https://huggingface.co/meta-llama/Llama-3.1-70B)
 2. Loads the model checkpoints and applies TensorRT-LLM optimizations including tensor parallelism and FP8 quantization
 3. Builds optimized TensorRT engines for each GPU
 4. Starts the inference server with the optimized model ready to respond to requests